 Nine different UK youth organisations have worked with the Centre, building upon the Jubilee Centre's Programme of Study to develop a ‘bank’ of character based resources suitable for use in a variety of contexts, roughly grouped into three broad areas:

 - Formal Education / PRU Delivering formal yet adapted education to those not in mainstream education

 - Individualised Tailored, intensive one-to-one or very small group working.
 Often working with those who are not in education and who may be involved in the criminal justice system.

 - Extra-Curricula Interventions delivered as add-ons to the main education young people receive.
 This could include one-off sessions or sessions delivered in school, or involve sport being used as a delivery context.

-A framework for the resources has been created and work will continue on them in early 2016.
-The resources will then be piloted with and consulted on by young people, before being professionally designed and produced.
+The resources will be piloted with young people, before being professionally designed and trialled.

-Once the research has been completed, the resources will be available for all to download and use.
+Once the research has been completed, the resources will be made available to access via the Jubilee Centre website.

 Stage 3 - Educational Narratives

 A qualitative study of 8 young people and 8 tutors, who will be interviewed and asked to describe how they have come to be where they are and how they envisage their futures.